 10:30 - 10:45 | REFRESHMENT BREAK

 Christie James | Trainer, Actor

 Nope, this is not about social climbing!
 Communicating Up is about using communications to come together and lift ourselves and others up.
 In doing so, we create strong relationships, quality solutions, inspired ideas.
 We make life a whole lot more interesting and fun.
-Christie re-introduces basic tools and techniques in a way that may have you think about this thing we do all day, every day, a little differently.
+Christie re-introduces basic tools and techniques in a way that may have you think about the way we communicate, every day, a little differently.